-4 Mastery of material and question and answer sessions 30 The slides presented are in accordance with the material.
+The slides presented are in accordance with the material.
 The presentation contains short points with clear and concise information.
 The size of the writing and color selection is appropriate so that it is readable.
 Attractive slide design.
 The sequence of slides is well structured.
-Being able to explain problems, understand the materials, and able to answer the questions both theoretically and practically in a specific, clear, and understandable manner. accordance with the material.
-2. The presentation contains short points with clear and The presentation slides fulfill the following aspects: 1.
+2. The she con 3.
+The con app ne slides present cordance waterial.
+The presentation fort points with noise information in the size of the water in the selection in the sele rith the n contains a clear and ion.
+The pres accounts The conpoint and sented are in ordance with material. presentation tains short onts with clear concise ormation.
 The slides presented are in accordance with the material.
-2. The presentation contains short points with clear and concise information.
-Being able to understand the materials, and answer the questions asked both theoretically and practically in a specific and clear manner The slides presented are in accordance with the material.
-Being able to explain the problem but do not understand the material being worked on.
+4 Mastery of material and question and answer sessions 30 Being able to explain problems, understand the materials, and able to answer the questions both theoretically and practically in a specific, clear, and understandable manner. unders able to both able to explain tand the mate answer the theoreticall ally in a spenanner. erials, and questions ly and the que s, and answer estions asked oretically and lly in a Being able to explain the problem but do not understand the material being worked on.
 Being unable to explain the problem and do not understand the material being worked on.
-5 On time completion 10 Reports, papers, and presentations are done on time or before the deadline.
-Reports, papers are done on time, but the presentation time exceeds the limit.
-Presentations are Presentations are on time but reports and papers are not ready to be submitted.
+5 On time completion 10 Reports, papers, and presentations are done on time or before the deadline. time, b s, papers are out the present is the limit. reports a on time but and papers are ed during the Presentations are on time but reports and papers are not ready to be submitted.
 Presentations, papers, and reports are not on time.